markdist/markdist.github.com/services.md

 changes in procedures and regulation.

-Our specialised legal department handles minor cases and rulings, and we work closely with leading law firm H&amp;H in high profile cases.
+Our specialised legal department handles minor cases and rulings, and we work closely with a leading law firm in high profile cases.